 Select a an exam type

 Our Construction Law and Dispute Resolution course provides a unique cross-professional perspective on this area of the law.
 Our programme includes a foundation course in law for non-lawyers and a foundation course in construction technology for lawyer students.
-This flexible course is taught to lawyers and experienced non-lawyer construction professionals over a series of intensive three-day sessions (from Thursday to Saturday) and is particularly well-suited for students based outside of London.
+This flexible course is taught to lawyers and experienced non-lawyer construction professionals over a series of intensive in-person three-day sessions (from Thursday to Saturday) and is particularly well-suited for students based outside of London.
 It is also available for overseas students on both a full-time and part-time basis.
 You will have electronic access to the teaching and reference materials as well as physical access to the many specialist books and journals, which are held in the Maughan Library.
+This course is primarily taught at the Kings College London Strand Campus.
+Some classes will be taught on the Waterloo Campus.

 Students living in